gabrielgodoy-zz/gitbook-js-es6-novas-features/generators/README.md

 function ajax(url) {
 	fetch(url)
 		.then(data => data.json())
-		// This function calls the next yield inside ajaxGen
-		// with the retrieved data in it as argument .then(data => ajaxGenSetup.next(data));
+		// This function calls the next yield inside ajaxGen with the fetched data as argument .then(data => ajaxGenSetup.next(data));
 }